mmdhosseinfazli/divar/README.md

 # Divar

-A responsive landing page built with HTML5 and CSS3.
+A responsive(Desktop and Tablet) landing page built with HTML5 and CSS3.

 ## ✨ Features

 - Responsive design
 - Clean and semantic HTML
 - Modern CSS layout
-- Mobile friendly

 ## 🛠️ Technologies